Clovers2333/Clovers-Blog/docs/cs/basic/git_cheatsheet.md

 ### Git Stash

-> When using `git pull`, you might encounter with the error `Your local changes would be overwritten by merge` because you have make some changes to the last commit.
+> When using `git pull`, you might encounter the error `Your local changes would be overwritten by merge` because you have make some changes to the last commit.
 If you don't want to commit your current changes, you can temporarily push your changes to a stack.

 > With reference to: https://blog.csdn.net/a112626290/article/details/106981153